 Our Animal Health business has a history in rabies control.
 As dogs are the source of the vast majority of human rabies deaths (accounting for up to 99 percent of all rabies transmissions to humans), rabies elimination is feasible by vaccinating dogs.

-In 1997, our Animal Health business began supporting the Afya Serengeti Initiative in the Serengeti region of Tanzania by donating canine rabies vaccines.
+In 1997, our Animal Health business began supporting the Afya Serengeti Initiative in the Serengeti region of Tanzania by donating canine rabies vaccines and this support continues.
 We also provided tools such as all-terrain vehicles and tents to help make sure the project was able to reach the most remote corners of the region.
 In 2011, the project was extended to the Kenyan villages bordering the Serengeti National Park, resulting in an unbroken vaccination circle around the Serengeti Park.
-Rabies in humans and domestic animals has now been virtually eliminated from this area, and we have also seen resurgence in the African wild dog population in the Serengeti.
+Rabies in humans and domestic animals has now been virtually eliminated from this area, and we have also seen a resurgence in the African wild dog population in the Serengeti.
 This species is categorized as endangered, and as a direct result of the efforts to manage disease the population of these animals is on the rise.